Environmental Sciences Major

 Required Math and Chemistry Courses

 Students should complete all of the following math and chemistry courses in their first two years.
-Total units depend on math sequence taken.
-Courses may double-count with another major or minor.
+Total units depend on sequences taken.
+May double-count with another major or minor.

 Course Title